DiffusionMapsAcademics/pyDiffMap/docs/jupyter notebook tutorials/Swiss_Roll/Swiss_Roll.rst

 Create Data
 -----------

-We create the dataset: A noisy sampling of the twodimensional “swiss roll” embedded in :math:`\mathbb{R}^3`.
+We create the dataset: A noisy sampling of the twodimensional "swiss roll" embedded in :math:`\mathbb{R}^3`.
 The sampling is such that the density of samples decreases with the distance from the origin (non-uniform sampling).

-In order to be handled correctly by the diffusion_map class, we must ensure the data is a numpy array of shape (n_points, n_features).
+In order to be handled correctly by the diffusion\_map class, we must ensure the data is a numpy array of shape (n\_points, n\_features).

 .. code:: python